F5Networks/f5-aws-cloudformation-v2/examples/quickstart/README.md

 ## Introduction

-The goal of this solution is to reduce prerequisits and complexity to a minimum so with a few clicks, a user can quickly deploy a BIG-IP, login and begin exploring the BIG-IP platform in a working full-stack deployment capable of passing traffic.
+With this solution, you can quickly deploy a BIG-IP and begin exploring the BIG-IP platform in a working full-stack deployment that can pass traffic.

 This solution uses a parent template to launch several linked child templates (modules) to create a full example stack for the BIG-IP.
-The linked templates are located in the `examples/modules` directory in this repository. *F5 encourages you to clone this repository and modify these templates to fit your use case.*
+The linked templates are in the `examples/modules` directory in this repository. *F5 recommends you clone this repository and modify these templates to fit your use case.*

 The modules below create the following resources:

-- **Network**: A virtual network (aka vpc), subnets, internet/nat gateways, DHCP options, network ACLs and others network related resources.
+- **Network**: A virtual network (also known as VPC), subnets, internet/NAT gateways, DHCP options, network ACLs, and other network-related resources.
 - **Application**: A generic application for use when demonstrating live traffic through the BIG-IP.
 - **Disaggregation** *(DAG/Ingress)*: Resources required to get traffic to the BIG-IP, including AWS Security Groups and Public IP Addresses.
 - **BIG-IP**: a BIG-IP instance provisioned with Local Traffic Manager (LTM) and Application Security Manager (ASM).

 By default, this solution creates a single Availability Zone VPC with four subnets, an example Web Application instance and a PAYG BIG-IP instance with three network interfaces (one for management and two for dataplane/application traffic - called external and internal).
 Application traffic from the Internet traverses an external network interface configured with both public and private IP addresses.
 Traffic to the application traverses an internal network interface configured with a private IP address.

 ***DISCLAIMER/WARNING***: To reduce prerequisits and complexity to a bare minimum for evaluation purposes only, this quickstart provides immediate access to the management interface via a Public IP (AWS EIP).
 At the very *minimum*, configure the **restrictedSrcAddressMgmt** parameter to limit access to your client IP or trusted network.
 In production deployments, management access should never be directly exposed to the Internet and instead should be accessed via typical managment best practices like jumpboxes/bastion hosts, vpns, etc.

 ## Diagram